tevaughan/units/README.md

     - vnix::units::current,
     - etc.,

   is defined as a *type* that you can use.
-(This type is a descendant of class dimval).
+(This type is a descendant of vnix::units::dimval).
   ```cpp
   using namespace vnix::units;
   length l1 = 2.4 * m;